mtrohman/heiswayi.github.io/_posts/2015-09-02-developing-wpf-application-using-mvvm-design-pattern.md

 </Window>
 ```

-As can be seen there I used "Binding" to bind it to ViewModel.
-Below is how the **untouched** code-behind of `HasherView.xaml.cs` looked like:
+As can be seen there I use `Binding` to bind it to ViewModel.
+Below is how the **untouched** code-behind of _HasherView.xaml.cs_ looked like:

 ```csharp
 using System;